Breasts are the same in everyone until puberty. During sexual maturity, female breast tissue grows in size and amount.

 - total protein, including animal

-While having dense breasts doesn’t necessarily mean you have breast cancer, knowing you have dense breasts is a step towards health awareness.
-Ask your doctor to suggest a screening plan if you have dense breasts or other risks for breast cancer.
+While having dense breasts doesn’t necessarily mean you will develop breast cancer, knowing you have dense breasts is a step toward health awareness.
+Ask your doctor to suggest a screening plan if you have dense breasts or other risk factors for breast cancer.

 The United States Preventive Services Task Force recommends a mammogram every 2 years for those between 50 and 70 years old.
 Early screening or other diagnostic tests may be recommended from ages 40 to 49 depending on personal risk factors.